-Setting a table is not as difficult as it seems, but the more formal it gets the more confusion can easily come into play.
-Many of us can navigate a table setting fairly easily and even if we are unsure of a particular utensil or cannot quite decipher which order the courses will be served in based on the utensil placement, when it comes to being in charge of setting the table, one can easily draw a blank.
+Setting a table is not as difficult as it seems.
+However, the more formal it gets the more confusion can easily come into play.
+Many of us can navigate a table setting fairly easily.
+Even if we are unsure of a particular utensil or cannot quite decipher which order the courses will be served in based on the setting, we can make our way through by paying attention to others.
+But when it comes to being in charge of setting the table, one can easily draw a blank.
 (Are these forks different sizes?
 Do I have to count the tines?
 Which order do the glasses go in?)
 Breathe, we’ll start with the basics.

 The first and basic rule to get you started is: Utensils are placed in the order of use; from the outside in.

 A second rule, with only a few exceptions, is: Forks go to the left of the plate, and knives and spoons go to the right.
 (The oyster fork is the only fork placed to the right of the setting if it will be used.)